-Abraham was elected to the US House of Representatives in 1847, but left after one term to return to practicing law.
+Abraham was elected to the US House of Representatives in 1847 but left after one term to return to practicing law.
 Abraham became a company attorney for the Illinois Central Railroad and became successful, attracting other business clients, while occasionally serving as a criminal defense lawyer.
-Abraham once again became interested in political following the passage of the Kansas-Nebraska Act in 1854, which allowed states to determine the legality of slavery, and the 1857 Supreme Court decision, which said African Americans were not citizens and had no rights.
-Abraham held a moderate view on slavery, believing African Americans were not equals but that the founding fathers intended for all men to have inalienable rights.
+He once again became interested in politics following the passage of the Kansas-Nebraska Act in 1854, which allowed states to determine the legality of slavery, and the 1857 Supreme Court decision, which said African Americans were not citizens and had no rights.
+Abraham held a moderate view on slavery, believing African Americans were not equals, but that the founding fathers intended for all men to have inalienable rights.

-In 1860, Abraham beat out several better known candidates to receive the Republican nomination for president.
+In 1860, Abraham beat out several better-known candidates to receive the Republican nomination for president.
 He went on to win the election.
 Before his inauguration, seven Southern states had seceded from the Union and one month later, on April 12, 1861, the American Civil War began.
-Abraham used presidential powers that no president before him had used: calling for volunteers for military service without a declaration of war, arresting and imprisoning suspected Confederate sympathizers without a warrant, and suspending writ of habeas corpus.
-Abraham also took personal interest in who was leading the army and how and where the war was being fought.
-No matter what decision Abraham made, he was often at odds with a member of his cabinet and the American Public.
+President Abraham Lincoln used presidential powers that no president before him had used: calling for volunteers for military service without a declaration of war, arresting and imprisoning suspected Confederate sympathizers without a warrant, and suspending the writ of habeas corpus.
+Abraham also took a personal interest in who was leading the army and how and where the war was being fought.
+No matter what decision President Abraham Lincoln made, he was often at odds with a member of his cabinet and the American Public.

-Reconstruction talks had already began in 1863.
-Abraham wanted to move quickly following the end of war; quickly reunify the states with minimum retribution.
-Unfortunately, he was opposed by radicals in the House and Senate and before the political battle could fully develop, President Abraham Lincoln was assassinated by John Wilkes Booth, an actor and confederate sympathizer.
+Reconstruction talks had already begun in 1863.
+Abraham wanted to move quickly following the end of the war; quickly reunify the states with minimum retribution.
+Unfortunately, he was opposed by radicals in the House and Senate and before the political battle could fully develop, President Abraham Lincoln was assassinated by John Wilkes Booth, an actor, and confederate sympathizer.
 Abraham was shot on April 14, 1865, in Ford’s Theater in Washington DC.
 Abraham died the following morning after spending nine hours in a coma.

 While not a federal holiday, Abraham Lincoln’s birthday is celebrated by many, but not only for his leadership during the Civil War.
 While he was president, Abraham also established Thanksgiving as a national holiday and issued the first presidential turkey pardon when his son made a pet of the turkey sent for Thanksgiving dinner.
 Abraham is the only president to have his child die while in office.